Nibre/BlamScript-Research/h2v/01a_tutorial/Research/Skull.md

 #### Found New Bug

 In testing this, I actually found a **new** (or, at least, unfixed) bug in H2V/MCC reguarding scripts; while the engine is set up to run at 60hz, and the 'sleep' commands are fixed to compensate from 30hz, the scripts _themselves_ run at 60hz.
 This would normally be fine, except for **this exact specific case**, where a timer is run manually _inside_ of the script.
+So anything that uses a manually subtracted *'timer_'* variable, now has incorrect timing H2V/MCC.

 I'm assuming this bug was present in PAL versions of H2C also, but can't confirm.